Is your inner critic giving you a hard time for not sleeping well?

 I hope you found this piece helpful, maybe you can notice your inner bully a little more clearly now or you can see how to support yourself.

-If you have any questions on exercise and approaches to take, send me an email or book an initial call with me.
+If you have any questions on how to befriend your inner critic, send me an email or book an initial call with me.